Tag Archives: Jesus Christ

 Proverb or Nonverb?

-Pig Jewellery
+Pig Jewelry

-As we look into this idea of pig adornment, we discover a theme repeated throughout the Bible, that is the contrast between the image we present and the person we are.
-Despite this we spend an inordinate amount of time working on the outside rather than the inside, and yet the outside makes up for so little of who we are and is often easy to see past.
-Consider how small the gold ring is compared to the pig.
-It may catch our eye initially (after all it is gold) but let’s be honest no amount of gold is going to hide the fact this is stuck on a pig.
+As we look into this idea of pig adornment, we discover a theme repeated throughout the Bible: the contrast between the image we present and the person we are.
+Despite this, we spend an inordinate amount of time working on the outside rather than the inside, and yet the outside makes up for so little of who we are and is often easy to see past.

 The Eye of the Beholder

-Similarly beautiful women may turn a man’s head, but my experience is that if there is no substance beneath the beauty, no discretion so to speak, then the attraction is waning.
-I may tolerate them but it is clear they are a pig, so to speak.
-But what happens when I turn this mirror to my own life?
-Do I see a gold ring or a pig?
+Similarly beautiful women may turn a man’s head, but my experience is that if there is no substance beneath the beauty, no discretion, then the attraction is waning.
+I may tolerate them, but it is clear they are a pig – so to speak.

 Beauty for Ashes

-Isaiah 61:3 ‘to bestow on them a crown of beauty instead of ashes,’
+Isaiah 61:3 “to bestow on them a crown of beauty instead of ashes…”

 Proverbs 11:7-8

-7 When a wicked man dieth, his expectation shall perish: and the hope of unjust men perisheth.
+“When a wicked man dieth, his expectation shall perish: and the hope of unjust men perisheth.
+The righteous is delivered out of trouble, and the wicked cometh in his stead.”

 Whoever dies with the most toys wins.